liftedkilt/betterthan.gold/content/posts/whatismoney.md

 Are you willing to put in the time it will require to wrap your head around this? *You don't have to.*

-But if you don't, you will have to explain to your children why you were to apathetic and lazy to understand what was happening in front of your own eyes.
+But if you don't, you will have to explain to your children why you were too apathetic and lazy to understand what was happening in front of your own eyes.

 #### If you choose to go down the Bitcoin rabbit hole, there's no going back.